 Our Special Care Dental Service has a Purple Star kite mark for delivering high quality care to patients with a learning disability.

-Our Learning Disability Action Plan for 2017-19 sets out our priorities for improving care for people with learning disabilities.
+Our Learning Disability Action Plan sets out our priorities for improving care for people with learning disabilities.

 NHS Workforce Race Equality Standard

 As part of our work to build an inclusive culture at Hertfordshire Community NHS Trust we are pleased to report on the NHS Workforce Race Equality Standard (WRES).

 The WRES requires NHS organisations to demonstrate progress against nine race equality indicators.
 It is intended to support the career development of Black and Minority Ethnic (BME) staff and ensure the Trust workforce is representative of the communities it serves.